*Updated for the 2017 season

 Trekaroo families love the Vancouver Aquarium at any time of year, but it’s especially special at Christmas!
 Come visit to meet Scuba Claus, see a holiday tree powered by electric eels, and even catch a 4D movie!

 How about a trip to Germany, without leaving Vancouver?
 If that sounds like your family’s type of travel, a trip to downtown Vancouver’s Christmas Market should definitely be on your schedule.
 Held at the Jack Poole Plaza, this event features German crafts, cuisine, and entertainment, as well as lots of traditional wooden huts full of handcrafted holiday decorations and lots of great gifts!
-Open November 26 to December 31, 2016 (closed Christmas Day).
+Open November 22 to December 24, 2017.

 Who can resist a holiday train ride?
 Visit Vancouver’s famous Stanley Park for a ride on the train through the park and time to admire the three million sparkling lights adorning Stanley Park.
 Of course, your trip will also include a visit with Santa Claus at the train station!
-Train fun is open November 28, 2016 to January 1, 2017, and is closed Christmas Day so that Santa can get his work done.
-Tickets are $12 for adults, $9 for children and seniors, 2 years of age and under are free.
+Train fun is open November 30, 2017 to January 6, 2018, and is closed Christmas Day so that Santa can get his work done.
+Tickets are $12 for adults, $9 for youth (13-18) and seniors, $8 for children, and 2 years of age and under are free.

 See a Winter Wonderland in Whistler, B.C.